foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 It is a 16-week programme of study in software development for the web.

 **Do you run multiple programmes every year?**
-We run three programmes a year - from February, June, and October.
+We run three programmes a year, starting in February, June, and October.
 Exact dates get confirmed nearer the time so check back regularly for updates.

 **What is the aim of the programme?**
 To give students sufficient skills to create web applications and find employment as a web developer.